 About The Frederick Gunn School

-Accessibility is a function of the size of the school, but, more importantly, it is a function of the culture of the school, which we trace back to Frederick Gunn.
-It is what we live by as educators at FGS.
-As members of a boarding school community, FGS faculty members are actively involved in all aspects of campus life, as teachers, coaches, dorm parents, mentors and extra-curricular advisors.
-What this means for students is important – faculty members are accessible, take learning seriously, and support student exploration of many paths.
+As members of a boarding school community, FGS faculty members are actively involved in all aspects of campus life as teachers, advisors, coaches, dorm parents, and extra-curricular advisors.
+What this means for students is important: faculty members are accessible, take learning seriously, and support student exploration of many paths.
+It takes a community of individuals dedicated to becoming their best selves to chart the way.
+In 1870, founder Frederick Gunn wrote, “There is an unconscious influence, a mysterious, silent emanation going out from the personality of every teacher which is one of the strong forces of nature.
+Silent as the force of gravity, more powerful than the will of man, this influence works like the unnoticed electricity of the atmosphere, and makes certain that every teacher will actually teach that which he is.”
 Joining our faculty means joining a rich history and an embedded philosophy that we all serve as positive influences in the lives of our students.
 It is in this way that our community thrives as a cohesive unit—all members participating in all aspects of life at FGS.

-FGS encourages its faculty members to pursue professional development opportunities and training that support their specific teaching and coaching responsibilities as well as their work with adolescents in a residential community.
-The school funds the entirety or a portion of such professional development and training on a case by case basis.
+FGS encourages its faculty members to pursue professional development opportunities and training that support their specific teaching and coaching responsibilities, as well as their work with adolescents in a residential community.
+The school funds the entirety or a portion of such professional development and training on a case-by-case basis.
 All new faculty are assigned both an academic and a social mentor to help them transition effectively to a new school community.
 In addition to a week-long new faculty orientation program at the beginning of the school year, all new faculty meet regularly with the Dean of Faculty and their mentors throughout the year.
-Faculty who are new to teaching also audit an experienced faculty member's course whenever possible.

 Applicants for faculty positions should send a resume, transcript(s) and two letters of recommendation to the email address listed in the position's description.